 Entry into the JAG Corps is extremely competitive.
 The U.S. Army is currently accepting only the highest legal talent, and academic standards are very strict.
-In addition to academics, applicants are expected to exhibit the leadership qualities befitting Officer in service to his or her country.
+In addition to academics, applicants are expected to exhibit the leadership qualities befitting an officer in service to his or her country.

 - Applicant must pass a security clearance.